Begin the Beguine (film)

 Begin the Beguine (Volver a empezar) is a 1982 Spanish film written and directed by José Luis Garci, starring Antonio Ferrandis.
-The plot follows the story of a Spaniard who returns to his homeland after many years in exile when he wins the Nobel Prize in literature.
-Its original Spanish title is Volver a Empezar, which means Starting Again.
+The plot follows the story of a Spaniard who returns to his homeland after many years in exile when he wins the Nobel Prize in Literature.
+Its original Spanish title, Volver a Empezar, means Starting Again.

-The film won the 1983 Academy Award for Best Foreign Language Film, and was the first Spanish film to do so.
+The film won the Academy Award for Best Foreign Language Film at the 55th Academy Awards, and was the first Spanish film to do so.